20 Healthy Dip Recipes for the Perfect Quick and Easy AppetizerArticle posted in: Diet & Nutrition

 You’re probably thinking, “Great, just what I need when I’m trying to lose weight, an irresistible calorie-and-fat-laden dip for calorie-and-fat-laden (and can’t stop at one) chips.”
 But you don’t have to despair over holiday appetizers when you have these guilt-free and healthy dip recipes!

-These healthy appetizer dip recipes will calm all your fears.
+We’re serving up 20 healthy dip recipes that are perfect for snacking and celebrating this holiday season.
+These healthy appetizer dips will calm all your fears.
 They’re all tasty but they’re totally diet-friendly.
 (A couple are even meant for dessert dipping!)
 Plus, they can help you eat more veggies.

 The secret to making low-cal delish is to spice it up.
 This dip has it all!
 Mix a tablespoon of “everything bagel” seasoning into a mixture of nonfat plain Greek yogurt (loads of filling protein), low-fat cream cheese and some spicy Dijon mustard to create this simple snack.
 Then bring on the sliced veggies and whole grain crackers!
 Two tablespoons equals one serving and clocks in at only 32 calories.
 It counts as one Extra on the Nutrisystem program.

-This simple dip is not only Nutrisystem tested, it was developed by a Nutrisystem member!
+This simple dip is not only Nutrisystem-approved, but it was also developed by a Nutrisystem member!
 All you need is a food processor, one can of chickpeas, one avocado, a tablespoon of finely chopped cilantro, salt and pepper.
 Use it as a dip or spread it on whole wheat bread for diet-friendly avocado toast.
 At only 93 calories per serving (the recipe makes six servings), it counts as half of a SmartCarb and two Extras on Nutrisystem.

 Do yourself a favor: Don’t save this one for Cinco de Mayo.
 Corn is available year-round so make it for any special event!
 It is the perfect family snack for watching football.
 You char two cups of corn in a skillet (or on a grill, also year-round now) and combine with jalapeno, cilantro, chopped red onion, diced avocado and crumbled cotija or feta cheese.
 Serve with a dressing made from lime juice, minced garlic, lime juice and black pepper.
 Scoop it with veggies or whole grain chips or use it to top tacos.
 The recipe makes four servings and each is 215 calories and counts as one SmartCarb and three Extras.